Populism in Europe: Italy

-Italy's former Deputy Prime Minister and League's leader, Matteo Salvini, is considered one of the most prominent right-wing populist politicians in Europe.
+Italy's Deputy Prime Minister and League's leader, Matteo Salvini, is considered one of the most prominent right-wing populist politicians in Europe.

 When Silvio Berlusconi entered politics in 1994 with his new party Forza Italia, he created a new kind of populism focused on media control.
 Berlusconi and his allies won three elections, in 1994, 2001 and, with his new right-wing People of Freedom party, in 2008; he was Prime Minister of Italy for almost ten years.
 Throughout its existence, Berlusconi's party was characterised by a strong reliance on the personal image and charisma of its leader—it has therefore been called a "personality party" or Berlusconi's "personal party"—and the skillful use of media campaigns, especially via television.
 The party's organisation and ideology depended heavily on its leader.
 Its appeal to voters was based on Berlusconi's personality more than on its ideology or programme.

 Italy's most prominent right-wing populist party is Lega Nord (LN).
 The League started as a federalist, regionalist and sometimes secessionist party, founded in 1991 as a federation of several regional parties of Northern and Central Italy, most of which had arisen and expanded during the 1980s.
 LN's program advocates the transformation of Italy into a federal state, fiscal federalism and greater regional autonomy, especially for the Northern regions.
 At times, the party has advocated for the secession of the North, which it calls Padania.
 Certain LN members have been known to publicly deploy the offensive slur "terrone", a common pejorative term for Southern Italians that is evocative of negative Southern Italian stereotypes.
 With the rise of immigration into Italy since the late 1990s, LN has increasingly turned its attention to criticizing mass immigration to Italy.
 The LN, which also opposes illegal immigration, is critical of Islam and proposes Italy's exit from the eurozone.
 Since 2013, under the leadership of Matteo Salvini, the party has to some extent embraced Italian nationalism and emphasised Euroscepticism, opposition to immigration and other "populist" policies, while forming an alliance with right-wing populist parties in Europe.

 In 2009, former comedian, blogger and activist Beppe Grillo founded the Five Star Movement.
 It advocates direct democracy and free access to the Internet, and condemns corruption.
 The M5S's programme also contains elements of both left-wing and right-wing populism and American-style libertarianism.
 The party is considered populist, ecologist, and partially Eurosceptic.
 Grillo himself described the Five Star Movement as being populist in nature during a political meeting he held in Rome on 30 October 2013.
 In the 2013 Italian election the Five Star Movement gained 25.5% of the vote, with 109 deputies and 54 senators, becoming the main populist and Eurosceptic party in the European Union.

 The 2018 Italian general election was characterized by a strong showing by populist movements like Salvini's League and Luigi Di Maio’s Five Stars.
 In June, the two populist parties formed a government led by Giuseppe Conte.